reimagined/resolve/docs/tutorial.md

 ### Implement Client UI

-Now you can implement the UI to display all available shopping list an provide and create new shopping lists.
+Now you can implement the UI to display all available shopping list and create new shopping lists.

 **client/containers/MyLists.js:**